Fix: “Can’t connect to your DHCP server” Error in Xbox

 Restarting the router

-If you’ve done it and the error still appears, the next thing you should do is reset the router/modem.
-This process will reset all the custom login credentials that you’ve set in the past, reverting them back to the default values.
+If you have done it and the error still appears, the next thing you should do is reset the router/modem.
+This process will reset all the custom login credentials that you have set in the past, reverting them back to the default values.

-Note: Most router manufacturers have admin as both the username and password.
+Note: Most router manufacturers use ‘admin‘ as both the username and password.

-To reset the router, you will need a needle or toothpick to be able to press the button.
-Use the tool to press the Reset button, and keep it pressed for about 10 seconds.
-You should be able to see that all the LEDs will flash at the same time, meaning that the reset process was complete.
+To reset the router, you will need a needle or a toothpick to be able to press the button.
+Use the tool to press the Reset button, and hold it down for about 10 seconds.
+You should see that all the LEDs will flash simultaneously, indicating that the reset process has been completed.

 Resetting your router